 The tests aimed to resolve remaining uncertainties about the heat load on the reactor vessel and thus the possibility of retaining the melt in the vessel.
 These uncertainties are mainly associated with scaling effects and coupling between the thermal-hydraulic and chemical behaviour of the melt.
 Supporting experiments and analyses – in addition to helping understand key in-vessel phenomena - facilitated a consistent interpretation of the results.
 The experiments were carried out with corium compositions prototypical of power reactors which use iron and steel materials.
 The MASCA experimental goal was achieved through corium tests of different scale and was complemented by pre- and post-test analyses and development of computational models.
 Additional measurements of thermo-physical properties of the melts such as density, thermal conductivity and liquidus-solidus temperatures considerably expanded the material properties data obtained during the RASPLAV Project.

 The major goals of the MASCA Project were to:

 Separate effects were studied in series of small- and mid-scale experiments.
 Corium tests were performed in the RASPLAV, TULPAN, TF, STF, KORPUS, and TIGEL facilities.
 Salt tests were performed in the present RASPLAV-Salt facility.

 The data abstract is public.

-Belgium, Canada, Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Netherlands, Republic of Korea, Russia, Spain, Sweden, Switzerland, United Kingdom, United States.
+Belgium, Canada, Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Netherlands, Republic of Korea, Russian Federation, Spain, Sweden, Switzerland, the United Kingdom and the United States.

 Last reviewed: 14 October 2013